Histogram Equalization

 Benefits of Histogram Equalization

-• Color Preservation: Luminance mode preserves natural colors while improving contrast
+• Color Preservation: Luminance mode keeps natural colors.

 How Histogram Equalization Works